SimonLeonKrug/pyalchemy/README.md

 # PyAlchemy
-A library which provides implementations of the kernel $\space\mathcal{K} $ of the Alchemical Integral Transform (AIT) in 1D, 2D, 3D, and a function to provide the Coulombic potential and its derivatives in 3D.
+A library which provides implementations of the kernel $\mathcal{K}$ of the Alchemical Integral Transform (AIT) in 1D, 2D, 3D, and a function to provide the Coulombic potential and its derivatives in 3D.

 Throughout this README and the code, [Hartree atomic units](https://en.wikipedia.org/wiki/Hartree_atomic_units) are used.